BloodStorm

 BloodStorm is a 1994 arcade fighting game published by Strata and developed by Incredible Technologies.
-It is considered a quasi-sequel to Time Killers.
+It is considered a spiritual sequel to Time Killers.

 BloodStorm was dubbed as a possible "Mortal Kombat-killer" in an attempt to surpass rival Midway Games's success with Mortal Kombat, though it did not prevail.
 It was the last game Strata produced before the company went out of business.
 Home ports for the Saturn and PlayStation were announced in early 1995, but were later cancelled.

 Plot

 BloodStorm is set in a distant, post-apocalyptic future where the world, ravaged by war and famine, has divided into eight provinces ruled by the High Emperor.
 At the start of the game, the Emperor is assassinated by an unknown assailant, bringing the Empire to the brink of a global war.
 In accordance with ancient laws the ruling kings and queens of the provinces agree to gather and have a tournament, dubbed the BloodStorm, to determine the next High Emperor, in hopes of preventing further conflict.